sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* Use white channels by subbing from RGB channels !!check balance between RGB white and W white
-* 3 strips
 * ?
-New default palette colours?
-Also default to OBF?
-* ?
 2 'global' values to apply to all 3 strips (to make up to 32 channels); Global dimmer and...??
 Global strobe??
 * ?
+Control usage for background modes..??
+* ?
 Vu meter mode with slowly falling peak indicator
-* ?
-Control usage for background modes..??
 ### HARDWARE
 * Project case
 * DMX passhrough connectors